Campan: 20th century

 In the 1960s, an experimental holiday village was established in the hamlet of Gripp, under the management of the Société Nationale des Pétroles d'Aquitaine (now Elf Aquitaine), which wanted to offer its employees a winter resort near La Mongie and a summer camp in the mountains for their children.
 This village, established in July 1967, comprised around twenty bubble houses designed by the architect and urban planner Jean-Benjamin Maneval.
 These bubbles, prefabricated in a factory, were assembled on-site under the architect's supervision, as evidenced by a photographic report taken at the time and posted online by his daughter, Virginie.
 Each unit consisted of six interlocking shells suspended from a metal frame resting on a concrete base supporting the floor, the whole structure being topped with a hemispherical dome.
 Each bubble, measuring 36 square meters, could accommodate up to six people and included all modern comforts.

 The experimental village was dismantled in 1998, but one of the bubbles (a white one) was acquired by the Museum of Modern and Contemporary Art of Saint-Étienne Métropole for its 2006 exhibition.
 Another model of these bubbles, dating from 1968 and brown in color, was exhibited by Galerie Rousse at the Milan Triennale in 2015.

 By decree of March 29, 2019, part of the territory of the commune of Arreau was annexed to the commune of Campan.

 Administration

 The Mayor of Campan is Gérard Ara, whose term of office expires in 2014.
 Campan is unusual among French communes in having two electoral colleges for municipal elections: the township on one hand, and Sainte-Marie La Séoube on the other.

 The current mayor of Campan in 2025 is Alexandre Pujot-Menjouet.

 The town hall of Campan in 2016.

 The town hall of Sainte-Marie de Campan in 2023.

 The town hall of La Séoube in 2023.

 Population and society

-The population trend is known through censuses conducted in the municipality since 1793.
-For communes with fewer than 10,000 inhabitants, a census covering the entire population is carried out every five years, with the reference populations for the intervening years estimated by interpolation or extrapolation.
-For this commune, the first comprehensive census under the new system was conducted in 2008.

-In 2022, the commune had 1,264 inhabitants, a decrease of 5.39% compared to 2016 (Hautes-Pyrénées: +1.59%, France excluding Mayotte: +2.11%).
+Campan is a rural commune with 1,245 inhabitants in 2023, after having experienced a population peak of 4,329 inhabitants in 1821.
+Its inhabitants are called Campanois or Campanoises in French.